 However, compared to the previous professional email signature examples, here, you can also find the links to the official Yes Marketing social media accounts.
 They are usually displayed with the corresponding icons colored in some neutral shades like grey, white, or black.
 When it comes to social media links, we recommend that you first make sure you update your social media pages regularly so that people won’t just stumble upon a “frozen” account.

 Another email signature best practice is to try out a company signature, where you introduce yourself as a team or as a company and provide contact details as usual.
 This is a good option for those who are not yet ready to represent individual employees.

 Look at another example from VSCO.
-The company not only placed their logo and social media links in their signature but also added a brief description, which also serves as the representation of their mission.
+The company not only placed their logo and social media links in their signature but also added a brief description, which serves as the representation of their mission.
 It looks neat and doesn’t distract users from the main content of an email.

-Get closer to the audience
+Get closer to your audience

 You can also use an email signature to thank your audience for their interest in your products and content.
-For instance, Tentree co-founders Kalen and David express their gratitude and focus on the brand mission to save the planet, further providing by social media links and all necessary contact details.
+For instance, Tentree co-founders Kalen and David express their gratitude and focus on the brand’s mission to save the planet, further providing by social media links and all necessary contact details.
 The minimalistic dividers make the overall look of a signature light and tender.